Back to All Posts

 As you plan your holiday gatherings, be sure to make arrangements and accommodations for your senior loved one well ahead of time.

-The location is very important, especially for seniors living with dementia.
-Depending on how they are, these seniors may be more comfortable staying in their own homes.
-If the dementia is more advanced, leaving their home can be confusing and stressful.
+Location is very important, especially for seniors living with dementia.
+Depending on their level of comfort and stage of dementia, these seniors may feel better staying in their own homes.
+If their dementia is more advanced, leaving their home can be confusing and stressful.

-If the holiday celebration will be at another location, check for potential hazards like stairs, stray electrical cords, raised carpeting or mats, as well as seating that may be difficult or dangerous for a senior adult to use.
-It’s also a good idea to not seat any seniors near walkways where children will be running back and forth.
+If the holiday celebration will be at another location, check for potential hazards like stairs, stray electrical cords, and raised carpeting or mats, as well as seating that may be difficult or dangerous for a senior adult to use.
+Don’t seat any seniors near walkways where children might be running back and forth.
 Make adjustments ahead of time so your senior loved ones don’t become embarrassed by last-minute fussing over arrangements for them.

-Also, be sure they have their medications with them, and be familiar with when they should take them.
+Also, be sure they have their medications with them, and know when they should take them.

-If the senior is living in a retirement or assisted living community, try to include the community’s staff in your planning to better understand how your loved one can have a positive experience celebrating the holidays.
+If the senior is living in a retirement or assisted living community, involve the staff in your planning to better understand how your loved one can have a positive experience celebrating the holidays.

 To Keep Seniors Interested, Get Them Involved!

-Your parents or grandparents will probably want to help prepare for the holiday gathering.
-If they are able, ask them to help stir the potatoes or set the table.
+If your parents or grandparents want to help prepare for the holiday gathering, ask them to help stir the potatoes or set the table.
 It gives them a sense of purpose.
-Remember that in the past they were the planners, arrangers, caregivers and cooks of the family, so they will appreciate contributing to the event.
+When spending the holidays with seniors, remember that they used to be the planners, arrangers, caregivers and cooks of the family, so they will appreciate contributing to the event.

-It is easy to be consumed with the party and trying to make everything perfect.
-Just remember why you gathered together in the first place.
+It is easy to become consumed with the party — just remember why you gathered together in the first place.
 If Grandma spills something in the kitchen, it doesn’t matter!
-What matters are the moments you shared with her that day.
+What matters are the moments you share with her that day.

 Think About the Setting

-When planning holiday gatherings that include senior loved ones, be aware of the setting.
-Everyone is talking, music may be playing, dishes clinking—it’s loud!
-If your senior loved one is dealing with a cognitive issue or is hearing impaired, this type of environment can be particularly overstimulating — or they may not join in because they don’t hear or understand what is going on.
+At most holiday gatherings, everyone is talking, music may be playing, dishes are clinking—it’s loud!
+If your senior loved one is dealing with a cognitive issue or is hearing impaired, this type of environment can be particularly overstimulating — or they may not join in because they can’t hear or understand what is going on.

 Some strategies you can use to help them sort through the situation and make sure they feel involved include: